Erromango: Name

 The endonym for Erromango in Erromangan is Nelocompne.
 There are several accounts of how 'Erromango' came into common usage: firstly, an oral history from the Potnarvin area tells of how Captain James Cook was given a yam during his visit in August 1774, and was told in the (now-extinct) Sorung language armai n'go, armai n'go ('this food is good'), and mistakenly assumed this to be the name of the island.

 A second account is related by the naturalist Georg Forster, who accompanied Cook.
-He writes that he learned the name 'Irromanga' from a man named Fannòko, while visiting the neighbouring island of Tanna five days later.
-Cook himself does not name the island in his account of his visit, but writes later that he got the name, which he spells as 'Erromango', from Forster.
+He writes that, while visiting the neighbouring island of Tanna five days later, he learnt from a local named Fannòko that the word 'Irromanga' or 'Erramange' meant 'man'.
+Cook himself wrote later that he got the name, which he spells as 'Erromango', during discussions with people on Tanna, from which he also learnt the names of the surrounding islands such as Futuna and Annattom (Aneityum).

 History

-Prehistory
+Lapita migration

 Erromango was first settled by humans around 3,000 years ago, as part of the Lapita migration out of south-east Asia into island Melanesia.
 The Lapita people brought with them domestic animals such as pigs and chickens and food plants such as yam and breadfruit.

 Two sites on Erromango, Ifo and Ponamla, have yielded significant archaeological evidence of habitation by Lapita and post-Lapita peoples, including pottery sherds, adzes, marine shell artifacts and cooking stones.

 Erromango contains numerous caves that provided refuge from tribal warfare and cyclones.
 Human use of these caves has been dated to 2,800–2,400 years before the present.
 Some of the caves contain rock art and petroglyphs that have been identified with clan motifs and traditional stories.
 Caves were also used as burial sites.

-European contact
+British exploration and conflict

-James Cook was the first European to land on Erromango, landing near present-day Potnarvin in the north-east on 4 August 1774.
-Cook and his landing party were set upon by a group of local men, and in the scuffle that followed, several of Cook's men were injured and a number of Erromangans killed.
-Following this incident, Cook gave the name 'Traitor's head' to the peninsula adjacent to Potnarvin.
+James Cook was the first European to visit Erromango, landing near present-day Potnarvin in the north-east on 4 August 1774.
+Cook and his landing party were received with "great courtesy and politeness" by the local people, but when they insisted on hauling Cook's boat onto the shore, Cook took offence and fired his musket at one of the men.
+The shot misfired and a skirmish followed.
+Two of Cook's men were slightly injured and around four of the Erromangans were killed.
+Upon returning to his ship, Cook fired a four-pound cannon at the villagers.
+Following this incident, Cook gave the name 'Traitor's Head' to the peninsula adjacent to Potnarvin.

+A painting of the conflict between Cook and the Erromangans entitled The Landing at Erramanga, one of the New Hebrides was later produced by William Hodges.